-- 1. Physical Contact or actions that result in injury or pain, such as hitting, pinching, yanking, shoving, pulling hair, etc. - 2.
-Emotional Threats, ridicule, isolation, intimidation, harassment - 3.
-Sexual abuse of an adult, when any of the following occur: - a.
-The adult is forced, or otherwise coerced by a person into sexual activity or contact, - b.
-The adult is involuntarily exposed to sexually explicit material, sexually explicit language, or sexual activity or contact; - c.
-The adult lacks the capacity to consent, and a person engages in sexual activity or contact with that adult.
+1. Physical - contact or actions that result in injury or pain, such as hitting, pinching, yanking, shoving, pulling hair, etc.

+- 2. Emotional threats, ridicule, isolation, intimidation, harassment - 3.
+Sexual abuse of an adult, when any of the following occur: - a. the adult is forced, or otherwise coerced by a person into sexual activity or contact, - b. the adult is involuntarily exposed to sexually explicit material, sexually explicit language, or sexual activity or contact; - c. the adult lacks the capacity to consent, and a person engages in sexual activity or contact with that adult.

-B. Neglect:
+B. Neglect

-- Care Giver - Means withholding or not assuring provision of basic necessary care, such as food, water, medical, other support services, shelter, safety, reasonable personal and home cleanliness or any other necessary care.

-- Self - Means failing, through one's own action or inaction, to secure basic essentials such as food, medical care, support services, shelter, utilities or any other care needed for one's well-being.

-C. Exploitation - The misuse of someone's money, services, property, or the use of a power of attorney or guardianship for one's own purposes.

-D. Extortion - Taking something of value from a person by force, intimidation, or abuse of legal or official authority.
+- Care Giver means withholding or not assuring provision of basic necessary care, such as food, water, medical, or other support services, shelter, safety, reasonable personal and home cleanliness or any other necessary care. - 2.
+Self means failing, through one's own action or inaction, to secure basic essentials such as food, medical care, support services, shelter, utilities or any other care needed for one's well-being. - C. Exploitation the misuse of someone's money, services, property, or the use of a power of attorney or guardianship for one's own purposes - D. Extortion taking something of value from a person by force, intimidation, or abuse of legal or official authority.

-The Direct Service Provider (DSP) must report critical incidents, including abuse & neglect, within two (2) hours of first knowledge of the incident.
+The direct service provider must report critical incidents, including abuse & neglect, within 2 hours of first knowledge of the incident.

-Incidents of abuse, neglect, exploitation and extortion must be reported to the Support Coordinator (SC) and to Protective Services.
+Incidents of abuse, neglect, exploitation and extortion must be reported to the SC and to Protective Services.

-When an incident is discovered by the SC, the SC must contact the DSP within two (2) hours of discovery.
+When an incident is discovered by the SC, the SC must contact the DSP within 2 hours of discovery.
 When abuse, neglect, exploitation or extortion is discovered by the SC, the SC must contact Protective Services.